jamesfiltness/universal-react-router-4-redux-boilerplate-with-code-splitting/README.md

 # Universal React Router 4 Redux boilerplate

-:construction: :rotating_light: :construction: _Work in progress.
+:construction: _Work in progress.
 Currently this is a universal, React Router 4, Redux app with data-fetching.
-Next up is component-centric code splitting using React Loadable_ :construction: :rotating_light: :construction:
+Next up is component-centric code splitting using React Loadable_ :construction:

 This boilerplate was created having read [this](https://reacttraining.com/react-router/web/guides/code-splitting/code-splitting-server-rendering) in React Router 4's documentation for code splitting:

 > ### Code-splitting + server rendering
 > We’ve tried and failed a couple of times...

-I set about trying to solve this problem which has manifested itself in this boilerplate.
-Whilst researching the problem I came across [React Loadable](https://github.com/thejameskyle/react-loadable) and found that universal code splitting was already a solved problem.
+This boilerplate was originally created to solve the above problem but then I stumbled across [React Loadable] (https://github.com/thejameskyle/react-loadable) and found that code splitting + code splitting was already a solved problem.

-This boilerplate's purpose is now to experiment with creating a simple Express/React/Redux/Webpack app which has the following features:
+This boilerplate now exists to show how a single page app with the following features can be put together:

 * Component based code splitting using dynamic imports and React Loadable
 * Universal rendering
-* Client-side data-fetching
+* React Router 4 with Client-side data-fetching
-* All the other bells and whistles
+* React 16, Redux, express backend
+* Hot reloading